Best Of · 11 frameworks

 Dify and Flowise both offer drag-and-drop visual interfaces for building agent workflows without writing orchestration code.
 The other frameworks are code-only.

-Mastra is the only TypeScript-native framework in this list.
-It integrates with Next.js, Express, and Hono.
+Mastra and VoltAgent are the TypeScript-native frameworks in this list.
+Mastra integrates with Next.js, Express, and Hono.
+VoltAgent is designed for building multi-agent systems in TypeScript with a focus on real-time streaming.
 Semantic Kernel also has some TypeScript/JavaScript support alongside .NET and Python.

-All 10 are open source.
-LangGraph, AutoGen, Semantic Kernel, Pydantic AI, Smolagents, and Mastra are fully free.
+All 11 are open source.
+LangGraph, AutoGen, Semantic Kernel, Pydantic AI, Smolagents, Mastra, and VoltAgent are fully free.
 CrewAI, Dify, Flowise, and LlamaIndex offer free open-source cores with optional paid cloud hosting.

 See the full Agent Frameworks category with detailed profiles.